Hoysaleswara Temple: Description

-The Hoysaleswara temple, also spelled as Hoysaleshwara or Hoywalesvara temple, is a twin-temple, or dvikuta vimana (plan with two shrines and two superstructures).
+The Hoysaleswara temple is a twin-temple, or dvikuta vimana (plan with two shrines and two superstructures).
 The two temples are of the same size, and their sanctums open to the east, facing sunrise.
 The sanctum of the "Hoysaleswara" (the king) and the other for "Shantaleswara" (the queen, Shantala Devi) both have a Shiva linga.
 Outside on the east side of the main temples are two smaller shrines, each with seated Nandi.
 To the east of the southern Nandi shrine is a smaller attached Surya shrine, where there is a 7 ft tall Surya statue facing the Nandi and the sanctum.
-Historians such as Adam Hardy state that the Hoysalesware temple shows evidence of other shrines but these are now missing, lost to history.
+Historians such as Adam Hardy state that the Hoysaleswara temple shows evidence of other shrines but these are now missing, lost to history.